 You could always ask other friends and family to write notes themselves.
 This is the kind of stuff that will literally become family heirlooms.
 In a world where we’re all about the digital, how special to have personal hand-written letters that will last the years in a way that digital will never?

-To be honest all you really need is pen and paper, but there are of course lots of pretty resources that can help, such as this one from WH Smith
+To be honest all you really need is pen and paper, but there are of course lots of pretty resources that can help, such as this set from Papier, which you can personalise.

 Or you could opt for more of a journal approach, like this one from Etsy, and keep it going beyond baby’s first year.